 about

-“Our senses create our experience, and when we are in the mind, we tune out sensations, creating a loop of repeating past experiences.
-Sound can break you out of that cycle” - Monica
+“Our senses create our experience, and when we are in the mind, we tune out sensations, creating a loop of incomplete experiences.
+Sound can help you break out of that cycle” - Monica

 gong.jpg